nathanawmk/blockchain-gateway/docs/odap/draft-hargreaves-odap-02.md

 The ODAP protocol defines the following three (3) flows:

 - Transfer Initiation flow: This set of flow deals with the asset profile verification, asset ownership evidence verification and identities verification.
+It also boostraps the next phases, by explicitly defining the set of operations to be conducted by involved gateways.

 - Lock-Evidence Verification flow: This set of flow deals with the conveyance of evidence regarding the lock (escrow) status of an asset by one gateway, and the verification of the evidence by the other gateway.